Updated in 2016

 - Cost effective: the lower level subscription rates are comparable to the cost of standard web hosting, with a lot more included.

-- Offers scope for additional functionality (eg custom forms, private client pages) through built-in features & modules that are easy to set up, usually even by non-technical people.
+- Offers scope for additional functionality (eg e-commerce, custom forms, private client pages) through built-in features & modules that are easy to set up, usually even by non-technical people.
 These modules are supported by Squarespace’s tech support in case of any problems.

 - Basic website statistics are built-in, and conveniently accessed through the same login used for editing the site.